lablup/backend.ai/docs/concepts/services.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Backend.AI FastTrack is an add-on service running on top of the manager that features a slick GUI to design and run pipelines of computation tasks.
-It makes it easier to monitor the progress of various MLOps pipelines running concurrently, and allows sharing of such pielines in portable ways.
+It makes it easier to monitor the progress of various MLOps pipelines running concurrently, and allows sharing of such pipelines in portable ways.

 Resource Management
 ~~~~~~~~~~~~~~~~~~~